Dance Routes

 Duration: 7 minutes approx.

-The Gitanjali was written by Rabindranath Tagore and expresses the intimate relationship between himself and God, for which he won the Nobel Prize for Literature.
-The verses were originally composed in Bengali, but were translated into English by the poet himself.
+The Gitanjali is a collection of poems by Rabindranath Tagore expressing the intimate relationship between himself and God, for which he won the Nobel Prize for Literature.
+The verses were originally composed in Bengali and subsequently translated into English by the poet himself.

 Choreography: Rekha Tandon